hyungccho/backbone_material/w7d2/backbone-view-ii.md

 When a view renders subviews it is often called a CompositeView.
 When removing a CompositeView it's important to ensure each child view is also removed.

-In _Backbone.js on Rails_ by Thoughtbot, they discus a pattern for removing all children when a composite view is removed.
+In _Backbone.js on Rails_ by Thoughtbot, they discuss a pattern for removing all children when a composite view is removed.
 The basic idea is to abstract access to the remove method and iterate through the children calling leave.
 Check it out: